 The cardioid polar pattern is often described as a 1:1 superposition of the omnidirectional and bidirectional polar patterns.

 The hypercardioid, by the same token, can be imagined as a 3:1 omnidirectional to bidirectional superposition.

 How Is The Hypercardioid Polar Pattern Achieved?

-The hypercardioid polar pattern is achieved similarly to how the other unidirectional cardioid-type polar pattern is achieved (cardioid and supercardioid).
+The hypercardioid polar pattern is achieved similarly to the other unidirectional cardioid-type polar pattern (cardioid and supercardioid).
 This is done with a carefully crafted rear acoustic labyrinth that offsets the timing of the sound waves hitting the rear side of the mic diaphragm.

 Let’s break this down.

 It’s critical to note that if a microphone diaphragm experiences the same sound pressure on its front and rear sides, it will not move and, therefore, not output a microphone signal.
 This is where “null points” in the polar patterns come from.

 The acoustic labyrinths of typical hypercardioid capsules put null points at 110° and 250°.